PapenfussLab/gridss/Readme.md

 * Reduce number of worker threads.
 A large number of input files being processed in parallel results in a large number of files open at the same time.
 * Increase your OS limit on open file handles (eg `ulimit -n _<larger number>_`)

+### Exception in thread "main" java.lang.UnsupportedClassVersionError: au/edu/wehi/idsv/Idsv : Unsupported major.minor version 52.0

+You are attempting to run GRIDSS with an old Java version.
+GRIDSS requires Java 8 or later.

 # Visualisation of results

 ## VcfBreakendToReadPair